nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

         - -nms-basic-auth-secret=nginx-cluster-connector/nms-basic-auth
    ```

-The `-nms-server-address` should be the address of the NGINX Management Suite host.
+The `-nms-server-address` should be the address of the usage reporting API, which should be the combination of NMS server hostname and the URI `api/platform/v1`.
 The `nms-basic-auth-secret` should be the namespace/name of the secret created in step 2, i.e `nginx-cluster-connector/nms-basic-auth`.
 For more information on the command-line flags, see [Configuration](#configuration).

 8. To deploy the Nginx Cluster Connector, run the following command to deploy it to your Kubernetes cluster: